dfelinto/blender-manual/manual/modeling/curves/properties/geometry.rst

 .. note::

-   The *Profile* slider stays active when miters are enabled because it still controls the shape of the miter profiles.
+   The *Profile* curve widget stays active when miters are enabled because it still controls the shape of the miter profiles.

 Presets